 Hub is PicMonkey’s smart storage solution that lets you edit your images after saving.
-You must have a premium account to use Hub.
+You must have a paid basic account to use Hub.
 Make sure that you are logged into your account before you attempt to add images to or access images already in Hub.
 If you’re having trouble signing in, see this help article.

 Once you’re signed in, you can add images to Hub and access the images that you have stored there.